 We are not arguing that switching to predictive maintenance comes without challenges.
 Yet, the numbers in the above reports indicate that it is a good investment for companies that make the switch successfully.

 El-Watch predictive maintenance solutions

-El-Watch specializes in IoT monitoring by Neuron sensors.
-We offer complete solutions, including a wide range of wireless sensors, gateway, cloud computing, and our own app for total overview and insight into your equipment.
+El-Watch specializes in IoT monitoring with Neuron sensors.
+We offer complete solutions, including a wide range of wireless sensors, gateways, cloud computing, and our own app for a total overview and insight into your equipment.